googlefonts/colr-gradients-spec/colr-gradients-spec.md

 glyph IDs in the COLR table are only used within a PaintColrGlyph table, and are not related to glyph IDs used in any other tables.

+When a PaintColrGlyph table is used, a BaseGlyphV1Record with the specified glyph ID is expected.
+If no BaseGlyphV1Record with that glyph ID is found, the PaintColrGlyph table shall be ignored.

 The example from 5.7.11.1.7.2 is modified to illustrate use of a PaintColrGlyph table.
 In the following figure, a PaintColrLayers table references a slice within the LayerV1List that defines the shared component.
 Now, however, this